askharley/askharley-blog/src/posts/07-what-is-recoil-exactly.md

 )}
 ```

-We can see from the above example that we now have a selector which makes use of two other atoms `countState` atom.
+We can see from the above example that we now have a selector which makes use of the `countState` atom.
 Whenever the `countState` atom is updated, this selector will rerun and output the result of it's own logic.

 Selectors don't only accept atoms but can also accept other selectors.
-This means you could developer quite a functional approach to your state management by breaking down derived state into small selectors that accept each other instead of potentially building a Frankenstein's Monster of a selector when you're dealing with a complex piece of derived state.
+This means you could develop quite a functional approach to your state management by breaking down derived state into small selectors that accept each other instead of potentially building a Frankenstein's Monster of a selector when you're dealing with a complex piece of derived state.

 **Some things to note:**